British Isles DNA by County

 Note to Genographic project members

 Once you have completed the process you will be assigned a kit number and password.
 Log in to www.familytreedna.com with this information, and you will be on your MyFTDNA page.
-There, to the right of your name and kit number, you will see a blue button labelled "JOIN."
-Click on this button, and select the appropriate project.
+Centre-left on the page is a box labeled "My Projects."
+A link here allows you to Join Projects.
 Please note that you can join more than one geographical project, but only one surname project.

 Joining the Project

-If you have not yet joined the project, please read the eligibility requirements on the left to determine which section (British Isles 1 or British Isles 2, is best suited to you.
+If you have not yet joined the project, please read the eligibility requirements on the left.

 If you have already had your DNA tested with Family Tree DNA: log in to www.familytreedna.com with your kit number and password.
-This takes you to your MyFTDNA page, where you will see a blue JOIN button next to your name.
-Click on the button to go to the project join page.
+This takes you to your MyFTDNA page.
+Centre-left on the page is a box labeled "My Projects."
+A link here allows you to Join Projects.

-If you want to order a first DNA test and join the project: click on one of the the links below.
+If you want to order a first DNA test and join the project: click on the link below.

 What to do next?